proboscis/pinjected/docs_md/02_design.md

 ) + classes(
     dep=DepObject
 )
+d2 = design( # same definition as the d.
+This automatically switches instances/providers/classes depending on the type of the object
+    a=0,
+    b=1,
+    c=lambda a, b: a + b,
+    d=lambda a, b, c: a + b + c,
+    dep=DepObject
+)
 ```
 In this example, we create a Design by combining:

 - instances(): Binds concrete values
 - providers(): Binds functions that provide values
 - classes(): Binds classes to be instantiated
+- design(): Automatically switches instances/providers/classes depending on the type of the object
+  - If the object is a class, it is bound as a class
+  - If the object is a callable, it is bound as a provider
+  - If the object is an object that is not callable (i.e,, no __call__ method), it is bound as an instance

 ## Resolving Dependencies
 To resolve dependencies and create objects based on a Design, you can use the to_graph() method.